-In September 2012, I had the pleasure of visiting friends and brethren in Scotland, a trip that naturally included a visit to the Grand Lodge in Edinburgh.
+In September of 2012, I had the pleasure of visiting friends and brethren in Scotland, a trip that naturally included a visit to the Grand Lodge in Edinburgh.

 Here are some of the photos I took during my visit to the Grand Lodge, a place steeped in Masonic history and tradition.

-Edinburgh itself is a city of breathtaking beauty, rich in history and deeply connected to Masonic traditions.
+Edinburgh itself is a city of breathtaking beauty, rich in history, and deeply connected to Masonic traditions.

 My journey also took me to Rosslyn Chapel, a site of significant historical and Masonic interest, which was equally impressive.